 What is Kubernetes multi-cluster?

-Sometimes one Kubernetes cluster just isn't enough to satisfy your needs; a Kubernetes multi-cluster architecture solves myriad problems
+Sometimes one Kubernetes cluster just isn't enough to satisfy your needs.
+As organizations scale applications, teams, and geographies, a Kubernetes multi-cluster architecture becomes essential for resilience, performance, and operational control.

 Why Multi-Cluster?